Please sign in as a member to access the following Professional Learning Scholarship applications:

 The program is scheduled to commence in Term 2 and will include four formal days with our program facilitator Muffy Hand.
 The program is scheduled to be held at Deakin University Downtown Level 12, Tower 2, 727 Collins Street Melbourne, accessible by both car and public transport (short walk from Southern Cross Station, down Collins Street Extension).

-We would like to thank Bank Australia for their ongoing support to the ABMVSS, and providing the sponsorship to run this important initiative for our members.
+We would like to thank Bank Australia for their ongoing support to BMV, and providing the sponsorship to run this important initiative for our members.
 Travel to and from the Mercure is at member/school cost; the program, course materials and refreshments will be provided at no charge to participants.

 Please contact Stace Kerr at email@example.com for further information about this professional learning opportunity.
 Once applications have closed, the Mentor Program Committee will commence the matching of Mentors and Mentees, and when this process has been finalised we will advise all applicants of the outcome and further program information.

-We look forward to receiving your applications (if you have participated before and would like to participate again we encourage you to apply) and please don’t hesitate to contact any of previous year’s participants – they would love to hear from you.
+We look forward to receiving your application once open in 2020 (if you have participated before and would like to participate again we encourage you to apply) and please don’t hesitate to contact any of previous year’s participants – they would love to hear from you.
 I am also happy to provide further assistance.

 Business Managers Victoria (BMV) holds an Annual Conference each year for our members.
 Usually the program commences on a Wednesday afternoon and concludes on the Friday afternoon.
 The conference program is developed by Business Managers, for Business Managers.